 - Provide collateral.
 If you can provide an asset as collateral for your loan, you’ll increase your chances of qualifying for a personal loan.
 The downside is that you could lose the asset if you can’t repay your loan.

 Which type of loan best suits your needs?
-Answer the following questions to help you decide.
+We break down their differences below.

 Payday loans offer fast access to funds of up to $1,500, usually with no credit checks.
 You can apply online and get funded via e-Transfer in as little as 30 minutes in some cases.
 You’ll then usually have to repay what you borrow by your next payday.